-If you’re cooking for one or two, the idea of making roast chicken for dinner might not have crossed your mind.
-Certainly, if you’re browsing the recipe ideas here on our site, you’ll see mostly single serving recipes or ones that will serve two people.
+Certainly, if you’re browsing the recipes here on One Dish Kitchen, you’ll see mostly single serving recipes or ones that will serve two people.
 That doesn’t mean that cooking one larger meal that will leave you with fabulous tasting leftovers isn’t a good idea – it totally is!

 Oven Roasted Chicken

 When I roast a chicken, I like to cook an assortment of vegetables in the same pan.
 It makes the perfect meal because the main dish and the side dish conveniently cooks together.

 This makes meal number 1.